UCD-BDLab/BioNeuralNet/docs/source/index.rst

 5. **Downstream Tasks**:

    - Execute end-to-end pipelines for disease prediction using **DPMON** [2]_.
-   - DPMON supports hyperparameter tuning—when enabled, it finds the best configuration and then performs standard training to produce final predictions as a pandas DataFrame.
+   - DPMON supports hyperparameter tuning-when enabled, it finds the best configuration and then performs standard training to produce final predictions as a pandas DataFrame.
    - This approach, along with the native pandas integration across modules, ensures that BioNeuralNet can be easily incorporated into your analysis workflows.